Student Honor Code, Summer Reading, 140 List, Traditions

 You might be wondering what you can do once you enroll at Chatham?
 We have over 140 Things To Do @ Chatham and in the Pittsburgh area.
 Whether it is attending an on campus tradition or athletic contest, or heading to a Pittsburgh eatery or museum, there are many things to do while at Chatham!
 We challenge every student to complete the 140 Things To Do @ Chatham during their four years here!
 In fact, for every five things you complete in each category we have a button for you!
 So, what are you waiting for?
 CLICK HERE and start picking your events!

 Chatham University has a rich history that is steeped in campus traditions.
 Many of Chatham’s traditions came about during its time as a women’s-only college, but today we have several traditions to support our ever-changing campus community.
 We sincerely hope that all of our students - undergraduate, graduate and continuing education - will come out to experience the traditions that make Chatham such a special place to be.
 These are not only student favorites, but faculty and staff look forward to annual campus traditions to celebrate as a community as well.
 Please read through the campus traditions at Chatham University and contact firstname.lastname@example.org if you have any questions.

 Colors are an important signifying tradition on campus.
 Students proudly display university colors, college colors and class colors to show school spirit.

 - College for Graduate Studies: Orange & White

 - College for Continuing & Professional Studies: Goldenrod & White

 - Chatham College for Women Colors: Purple & White

-- Chatham School of Sustainability: Blue & White
+- Falk School of Sustainability: Blue & White

 - Undergraduate Class Colors: Each undergraduate class is pinned with their colors upon their matriculation to the college.
 Each year, one of the four colors is passed down from graduating seniors to incoming first years.